-Any valid new indicator of regional government quality has to, at least partially, conform to established indicators measuring the same concept on the one hand and to already established theories of institutional quality on the other (Adcock & Collier, 2001).
-In order to test convergent validity, we look at the association between the newly introduced regional Public Spending Quality indicators and other measures of regional quality of government.
-Moreover, to demonstrate the construct validity of our new indicators, we use them to test well-established theories, that is theories which we can safely expect to be largely true.
-By implication, we look at three sets of associations and impacts of government quality: i) the level of economic development, ii) generalized social trust, and iii) survey-based measures of regional institutional quality (Charron et al., 2014).
+Any valid new indicator of regional government quality has to, at least partially, conform to established indicators measuring the same concept, on the one hand, and to already established theories of institutional quality, on the other (Adcock & Collier, 2001).
+In order to test convergent validity, we look at the association between the newly introduced regional PSQ indicator and other measures of regional quality of government.
+Moreover, to demonstrate the construct validity of our new indicators, we use them to test well-established theories, that is, theories which we can safely expect to be largely true.
+By implication, we look at three sets of associations and impacts of government quality: (1) the level of economic development, (2) generalized social trust and (3) survey-based measures of regional institutional quality (Charron et al., 2014).

-First, as extensively noted in prior scholarship, the level of development, in terms of GDP per capita for example, is expected to strongly correlate with the quality of institutions (North, 1990).
+First, as extensively noted in prior scholarship, the level of development, in terms of GDP per capita, for example, is expected to strongly correlate with the quality of institutions (North, 1990).
 While the direction of causality is subject to intense scholarly debate which we cannot settle within the limitations of this article, we wish to contribute by confirming the positive relationship and highlighting the potential for using long time series of objective indicators on both the dependent and independent sides of the equation.

-H1: Higher regional Public Spending Quality is associated with a higher level of development.
+Hypothesis 1: Higher regional PSQ is associated with a higher level of development.

-Second, in regions where the quality of government is higher, we expect generalized social trust, i.e. trust in strangers or people who do not belong to 'your group', to be higher.
+Second, in regions where the quality of government is higher, we expect generalized social trust, that is, trust in strangers or people who do not belong to 'your group', to be higher.
 This is because where public institutions implement policies impartially and treat citizens equally, people tend to think of each other as law-abiding citizens, making them more likely to trust each other (Rothstein, 2003; Uslaner, 2005).

-H2: Higher regional Public Spending Quality is associated with higher generalized social trust.
+Hypothesis 2: Higher regional PSQ is associated with higher generalized social trust.

-Third, we expect Public Spending Quality to be positively associated with the broader quality of government in the region because of the existence of virtuous circles (Mungiu-Pippidi, 2015): on the one hand, a highly motivated, highly skilled civil service is better placed to administer public tenders in line with the rules pursuing public goals such as competitive bidding and ensuring low prices (Charron et al., 2017); while on the other hand, impartial decisions and processes in public spending contribute to high quality public services in general; and it also attracts public good-oriented and highly skilled bureaucrats strengthening governments more broadly (Charron et al., 2016).
+Third, we expect PSQ to be positively associated with the broader quality of government in the region because of the existence of virtuous circles (Mungiu-Pippidi, 2015): on the one hand, a highly motivated, highly skilled civil service is better placed to administer public tenders in line with the rules pursuing public goals such as competitive bidding and ensuring low prices (Charron et al., 2017); while on the other, impartial decisions and processes in public spending contribute to high-quality public services in general; and it also attracts public good-oriented and highly skilled bureaucrats strengthening governments more broadly (Charron et al., 2016).

-H3: Higher regional Public Spending Quality is associated with higher quality of government more broadly.
+Hypothesis 3: Higher regional PSQ is associated with higher quality of government more broadly.